nitrogenlabs/slate/source/includes/_objects.md

 const {a, ...noA} = copy; // noA => {b: 2, c: 3}
 ```

+* Use object method shorthand.
+* Use property value shorthand.
+* It is shorter to write and descriptive.
+* Group your shorthand properties at the beginning of your object declaration.
+* It's easier to tell which properties are using shorthand.
+* Only quote properties that are invalid identifiers.
+* In general we consider it subjectively easier to read.
+It improves syntax highlighting, and is also more easily optimized by many JS engines.
+* Do not call `Object.prototype` methods directly, such as `hasOwnProperty`, `propertyIsEnumerable`, and `isPrototypeOf`.
+* These methods may be shadowed by properties on the object in question - consider `{hasOwnProperty: false}` - or, the object may be a null object `(Object.create(null))`.
-* Prefer the object spread operator over Object.assign to shallow-copy objects.
-  Use the object rest operator to get a new object with certain properties
+* Prefer the object spread operator over `Object.assign` to shallow-copy objects.
+Use the object rest operator to get a new object with certain properties omitted.

-  omitted.
+### ESLint

+`"object-shorthand": "error"`

+`"quote-props": ["error", "as-needed"]`

+### TSLint

+`"object-literal-shorthand": true`

+`"object-literal-key-quotes": [true, "as-needed"]`